karkhaz/tuscan/README.md

 the only toolchain is `vanilla`, which builds Arch Linux packages using the default compiler and standard libraries.

+Generating HTML report for all toolchains:

+    ./tuscan.py html

 Structure / Contributing
 ------------------------